seed-labs/seed-labs/lab-setup/apple-arm/Notes/Software_Security.md

 code.
 Instead, we will focus on L3 and L4 tasks, while adding one similar to L2, but using 64-bit code.

+We will only port the server version of the lab, as we plan to gradually phase out the Set-UID version, so we can focus on one version (too time-consuming to maintain two similar labs).
+Both labs can achieve the same educational objectives.

 ## Return-to-libc Lab